 “Live life with no excuses, travel with no regrets”-Oscar Wilde

-Lower Mustang trek is one of the shortest treks and is semi-desert land.
-It is also known as Skyline trek among Nepalese.
-Basically, Lower Mustang trek is known as a trekker’s heaven because of its numerous interesting places and varied topography.
+First of all, the Lower Mustang trek is one of the shortest treks and is on semi-desert land.
+It is also known as Skyline trek for trekkers because of its topography-earth closing into the sky.

-Lower Mustang trek also can be taken as one of the easy, scenic and suitable trek for all the beginners and both experienced trekkers.
+Lower Mustang trek also can be taken as one of the easy, scenic, and suitable treks for all the beginners and both experienced trekkers.
+So, let’s unfold everything about Lower Mustang that you need to know.

 Where is Lower Mustang located?

 Lower Mustang is located between the Tibetan Plateau in the North & South of the high Himalayan mountains.
-From Kathmandu, it’s about 374 Km far by road and 173.2 km far from Pokhara.
+From Kathmandu, it is about 374 Km far by road and 173.2 km far from Pokhara.

 Lower Mustang Trek Highlights: